benknoble/benknoble.github.io/pages/about.md

 - Favorite __OS__: macOS.

 I've been using a MacBook since 2012 and it's here to stay.
 I'm not convinced on the new touchbar thing yet though.
+These days I'm re-evaluating my setup and will probably shift to desktop Linux soon.

 - Favorite __version control__: definitely Git.